-The success of this plan is dependent on a range of factors that will support the work of developing experiences in Clew Bay - factors that relate to:
+The success of this Plan is dependent on a number of factors that will support the work on developing experiences - factors that relate to:

-- > Establishing strong governance and direction in implementation; - Improving access to and within the region; - Strengthening supporting infrastructure; - > Providing business development and mentorship services, and working together more effectively in a way that improves capacity of the industry to deliver HERO experiences; - > Promoting ongoing strategic planning and enhancing the environment through a focus on sustainable tourism; - > Enhancing visitor awareness of HERO experiences in Clew Bay; - Animating the destination and storytelling.
+- Establishing strong governance and direction in implementation; - · Improving access to and within the region; - Strengthening supporting infrastructure; - Providing business development and mentorship services, and working together more effectively in a way that improves capacity of the industry to deliver HERO experiences; - Promoting ongoing strategic planning and enhancing the environment through a focus on sustainable tourism; - Enhancing visitor awareness of HERO experiences in Clew Bay; - · Animating the destination and storytelling.

-These enabling factors are outlined in the following pages.
+These Enabling Factors are outlined in the following pages.

-ENABL ER 1: Governance and Leadership Timeframe Lead Partner E.1.1 Formation of an Implementation Group with representatives from all the key agencies and tourism sectors to identify the ideal model to resource and implement the actions in this Destination and Experience Development Plan.
-Getting this group or committee in place will be important to ensure a strategic and coordinated approach to implementation and to address the challenges arising from the diverse range of agencies and organisations currently involved in the delivery of tourism.
-Short Term / Ongoing FI MCC, OPW, NPWS, SWMDC, BIM, LEs, LTGs, IHF, LCs Set up an inclusive stakeholder implementation group with independent co-chairs.
-Develop an implementation plan and prioritise actions around the key levers identified to unlock growth: Clearly identify ownership of actions, timelines and outputs across all stakeholders; Identify KPI's with delivery dates; Communicate progress.
+ENA BLER 1: Governance and Leadership Timeframe Lead Partner E.1.1 Formation of an Implementation Group with representatives from all the key agencies and tourism groups to identify the ideal model to resource and implement the actions in this Destination and Experience Development Plan.
+Getting this group or committee in place will be important to ensure a strategic and coordinated approach to implementation and to address the challenges arising from the diverse range of agencies and organisations currently involved in the delivery of tourism. • Set up an inclusive stakeholder implementation group with independent co-chairs (tourism business owners: accommodation provider and attraction/activity provider). • Develop an implementation plan and prioritise actions around the key levers identified to unlock growth; • Clearly identify ownership of actions, timelines and outputs across all stakeholders; • Identify KPI's with delivery dates; • Communicate progress.
+Short-Term / Ongoing FI MCC, OPW/ DCHG, NPWS, UnaG, SWMDC, POBAL, FLAG, BIM, IFA / AnT, LEO, MSLCETB,GMIT, LTGS, IHF, RAI, WNBNP, LCS